hpccsystems-solutions-lab/EntertainmentData/README.md

 - Exclude songs with no year value

-- Get the datasets' maximum song_hotness value and use it in your output filter.
+- Get the dataset's maximum song_hotness value and use it in your output filter.

 *Category Two (MS2):*